yodrew/darkroomretreat/manuscript/protocol.md

 The effects of a retreat continue afterward, sometimes with an intensity greater than the retreat's.
 It can feel like a storm sometimes.
 So I call it the aftermath.
 This is another phase of exploration, metamorphosis, and insight.
 It can last from a few days to several weeks.
 The transition days of a retreat reduce its length and intensity to tolerable levels.

 > __CAUTION__: Do not attempt a retreat without transition days, no matter how desperate and short on time you may be.
-Storms are endurable.
-Hell may not be.
+See [____format > warning____](http://darkroomretreat.com/format/) for more.

 For about a week after your retreat, plan only usual things: job, school, family.
 This most quickly returns you to functional stability, minimizes exposure to disturbance, and maximizes your chance of absorbing the value of the retreat.
+Avoid traveling or big new things.
 Stay in when you might go out.
 The party will still be there in a week.
 Be subdued.
 Keep to yourself.
 Whose life is it anyway?

 How the aftermath goes depends on one's personality.
 I'm not the stablest oil rig in the Gulf, so it fairly tosses me around.
 It usually begins with a calm, solid feeling of deep restedness from the retreat.
 Then a tension builds to a crisis over a few days.
 I can feel as bad as the worst moments of my retreat.
 Then an insight or discovery comes that shows the way to the next period of my life.